aaditgupta21/geniuzes/README.md

 Technical Lead.
 Coordinate brain write session, after preliminary wire frames, make sure you capture technical complexities as an output of this exercise (input, saving data, comments, visual actions, animations, ...) | Idea is tutoring website: forum board, joining classes, log in page for students |
 Navigators.
 Capture or build highlight of Ideation in README.md, this allows ideas to persist with Project,  Make sure that work from Developers works to expectations (testing, suggestions for improvement) | h |
 Developers.
 Bootstrap drop downs in navbar, start to form Wire Frame menu options.
 Each menu option should have a Stub code page | h |
 Developers.
-Integration of Greet like functionality into a mini-lab page | h |
+Integration of Greet like functionality into a mini-lab page | Added to each individual page |
 Developers.
 Integration of Video Journal 0 into a mini-lab page | [Video Journal 0 embedded into portfolio ](https://www.youtube.com/playlist?list=PLT0pUL77e5RFi8ZPMgJNCi7Gp_5K-BZ0K) |